dhire/cleaningdata_courseproject/CodeBook.md

 25. Create the subject id and activity label from the factors combination created in split function
 26. Combine the subject id and activity label and column means in a single data frame
 27. Remove any rownames and/or unneeded column
-28. Write an output csv file from the final means data frame using the column names input from step 19
+28. Write an output txt file from the final means data frame using the column names input from step 19

 The following lists the mapping of the column names found in the features.txt and variable names used in the tidy datasets created.